Spoodexe/Spoodexe/README.md

 ## Hey there! 👋
-I'm Zei, an 16 years old, from India.
+I'm Spood, an 16 years old, from India.
 I plan to make many helpful repos!.
 My favorite tools are obsidian, zed, helium and neovim.
 If I think of making something in my mind, I actually build it!